 and throw pulverizing kicks.

-is an extremely tough foe comprised completely of granite.
-Because of its
+tough foe comprised completely of granite.
+Because of its excess weight,

-excess weight, it moves very slowly, as you'd expect.
-As you strike it, it
+it moves very slowly, as you'd expect.
+As you strike it, it breaks down

-breaks down to the point where its lower half crumbles away; at this point,
+to the point where its lower half crumbles away; at this point, its upper

 The giant golem, seen